A quick summary:

 It no longer matters where in the UK they are based.
 With an internet connection and drive to improve their health and happiness, wellbeing experiences can be accessed.

-Think back to a time when employee benefits and wellness experiences were very different.
+Think back to a time when fringe benefits and wellness experiences were very different.
 When it was onsite gym access only.
 Now, online wellness platforms like Heka do away with the hurdles of access and variety for employees.

 While Heka isn’t the only wellbeing platform out there, it’s worth noting that there are more than 1000 wellness experiences to choose from.
 From financial coaching, axe-throwing, learning and development and more, employees can take back control of their health and wellbeing from the comfort of their homes.